Rasmitha-09/AWS-Terraform-Task/terraform-aws-infrastructure (2)/README.md

 ## Overview

-This project provisions basic AWS infrastructure using **Terraform**.
+This project contains Terraform code to provision a basic AWS infrastructure setup.
 The infrastructure is organized using **Terraform modules** and supports **two environments: dev and prod**.

-The following resources are created:
+The infrastructure includes:

 * VPC (10.0.0.0/16)
 * 2 Public Subnets